-Speak with Meredith Harper Bonham (315-859-4020), the Senior Associate Dean of Students/Title IX Coordinator, to discuss pursuing a formal complaint through College procedures.
+Speak with Lisa Magnarelli, interim senior associate dean of students/Title IX coordinator (315-859-4020), to discuss pursuing a formal complaint through College procedures.
 Conversations will be kept private, but the Title IX Coordinator is required to take some form of action in order to prevent further acts from occurring on our campus.

 Filing a police report does NOT obligate you to follow through with legal action but it does preserve physical evidence.